 The specialty lending sector, which plays a significant role in market-based intermediation, grew dramatically before the crisis as market-based intermediation expanded.
 Much of the growth was in mortgage lending backed by Fannie Mae and Freddie Mac, the two large GSEs.
-Finance companies and real estate investment trusts (REITs) - tax-advantaged legal entities that are required to hold 75 percent of their assets in and generate 75 percent of their income from mortgages and mortgage-related holdings-played an increasing role (Charts 5.2.16 and 5.2.17).
-Mortgage lending by these firms contracted sharply following the collapse of the securitization business model.
-Recently, however, REITs have attracted private capital for agency MBS investment because of the high dividend yields they offer, facilitated by the low-rate environment and steep yield curve.
+Finance companies and real estate investment trusts (REITs)-tax-advantaged legal entitles that are required to hold 75 percent of their assets in and generate 75 percent of their income from mortgages and mortgage-related

+Chart 5.2.15 Assets of the Ten Largest Credit Unions